Xornop/ha-quest-rpg/README.md

 </details>details>

 - When adding a task, you can add a time frame by simply typing it in natural language.
 E.g. "clean your room before tomorrow 8 am".
-The quest will be added with a timer.
+AI will understand to add a timer to the quest.
 When the timer runs out, the value of the task drops to 1.
 The task can then still be completed in exchange for this minimum amount of coins.
 - Add two cards to the dashboard: one task list with `hide_new_task: true` with the `visibility`  set only for the admin, and one task list without `hide_new_task:`